JoshuaJFHolloway/CV/README.md

 For our WellMo project, I learnt ReactJS, Jest, Enzyme and Nightwatch.js without them being taught on the course and, following TDD, built and tested a functioning CBT thought recording app.
 Furthermore, I decided expand upon this knowledge by choosing to do my final project using the MERN stack.
 This allowed me to learn ReactJS to a greater depth and understand how it is integrated with a Node, Express and MongoDB backend.
-Additionally, having covered part of the tech stack in the WellMo project, I took it upon myself to teach ReactJS to everyone in my group to help get the team up to speed.
-I received lots of positive feedback from them during retros about how patient and clear I was in teaching and discussing technical matters!
 I am curious about absolutely everything and always looking for opportunities to learn.

 ***